-Apprentices are required to be hands-on on their training – that’s the whole point.
-Is there any way to translate this experience for the internet and facilitate real-world application remotely?
+Apprentices are required to be hands-on on their training.
+That’s the whole point.
+Is there any way to translate this experience online and facilitate real-world application remotely?

 The corporate world is deeply blended.
 Online and offline aspects are intensely enmeshed, so it was just a matter of time before digital apprenticeship became a thing.
 While there are aspects that will require offline activity, a good portion can be done virtually.
 Launching the product with a big bang is important.
 But before you get there, it’s crucial to develop a solid foundation for your online training program.
 Then you can bring out the bells and whistles.
 Here are 5 insider tips to launch a successful apprenticeship online training program.

 Many companies don’t value their interns or put much effort into their apprentices.
 They view it as a source of unpaid labour, or as a way to keep the boss’s family members busy.
 It’s nothing more than a seasonal distraction, and interns may be restricted to coffee runs.
 However, a well-run apprenticeship online training program could identify tomorrow’s top talent.
 It’s a brilliant recruiting tool because apprentices can rise through the ranks.
 And if you can say, in a few years’ time, that your C-suite started as in-house interns, it’s brilliant PR.
 This attitude should extend to every part of the business, from the CEO to the guy at the door.
 If the boss takes organizational training wheels seriously, everyone else will too.
 And if the company has a shared vision regarding the apprenticeship online training program, it has a way better shot at success.